callenb/callenb.github.io/_posts/2019-10-20-hannah-and-jacob-solomons.md

 Another claim to fame is so far he is the only one who has a descendent I have managed to contact and there are more Grand-children still alive, which is great for all kinds of reasons.

 The birth certificate of Louis Solomons actually has his first name spelt as "Lewis" but his Grandson assures me it is spelt "Louis" and I'm 100% certain he is right.
-Lewis had three daughters rather than the two my Mum recalled.
+Louis had three daughters rather than the two my Mum recalled.
 He was a Cabinet Maker and I hope to find some more about him and posisbly get some other pictures.

 By the time of the 1901 Census, Jacob has died and Louis, at the age of 17, is the only one of the children not listed in the Census.
 There's always something to find out.